wbiker/rules_dotnet/tests/core/README.rst

 Core dotnet rules tests
 =======================

-This contains tests of the core go rules.
+This contains tests of the core rules.

 Contents
 --------